uw-dims/dims-finalreport/docs/source/enhancements.rst

 files, and ``Vagrantfile`` configuration files would help smooth things out.

+In the long term, a solution that falls within the gap between a single server rack with custom ``Makefile`` and scripts and something as complex as Openstack or AWS CloudFormation is desired.
+This could be Packer and Terraform with custom provisioners.
+Experiments using Packer to create Amazon instances was successfully performed and a prototype of Terraform to provision Digital Ocean droplets has been initiated and is anticipated to be completed after the project is completed for use in subsequent follow on projects using the DIMS software products.)

 .. _kisckstart:

 Normalization of Kickstart
 --------------------------

+Along with a standardized and simplified virtual machine instance build process, a related simplified bare-metal boot capability is needed for more efficient deployment of servers.
 Debian has a mechanism known as Kickstart that allows pre-configuration of steps needed to perform an unattended ("hands-off") installation of the operating system at boot time.
 This mechanism is used in DIMS as part of the Packer workflow, and as part of the customized USB thumb drive installer.
 It can also be made to work by Virtualbox (or other hypervisors, for that matter) directly.

 + The Packer workflow uses inline commands to perform some initial system setup steps necessary to then use Ansible for the remainder